avtocod/b2b-api-php/README.md

 $client = new Client(new Settings(AuthToken::generate('username', 'password', 'domain')));
 ```

-And then we can make next operations:
+And then we can make next operations _(each call will returns an object with server response data)_:

 ```php
 <?php /** @var \Avtocod\B2BApi\Client $client */